 After discussing a range of potential measures for each location, including their own suggestions, participants were asked to vote on them.
 Here is a summary of the results from the four groups showing the most popular measures within each area:

 Our design team will now assess the input from both the perceptions survey and co-design workshops in detail.
-We will present the potential schemes for each location back to the community in May.
+We will present the potential schemes for each location back to the community in Summer 2021.

 St Mark's ATZ Perceptions Survey